Kylie Jenner Shares Bikini Body Before Travis Scott Split: ‘About A Year Ago With My Baby’

 Kylie Jenner has shared a throwback photo.
-The Keeping Up With The Kardashians star took to her Instagram earlier today with a triple set of photos appearing to show steadier days: Kylie was still dating former boyfriend and baby daddy Travis Scott at the time the snaps were taken.
+The Keeping Up with the Kardashians star took to her Instagram earlier today with a triple set of photos appearing to show steadier days: Kylie was still dating former boyfriend and baby daddy Travis Scott at the time the snaps were taken.
 As the 22-year-old stated in her caption, the photos dated approximately to this time last year.

-The photos showed Kylie enjoying the sun and seated on loungers covered with towels.
+The photos showed Kylie enjoying the sun and sitting on loungers covered with towels.
 Kylie wasn’t alone, though.
 The star was with 1-year-old daughter Stormi, with the two appearing to enjoy a little one-on-one time.
-Kylie was seen looking sensational in a neon yellow bikini, with Stormi seen in a white swimsuit and wearing a cute straw hat.
-Kylie was clinging onto her daughter and hugging her, with fans likely also noticing that Kylie was rocking bleach blonde hair.
+Kylie was looking sensational in a neon yellow bikini, with Stormi in a white swimsuit and a cute straw hat.
+Kylie was clinging onto her daughter and hugging her, with fans likely also noticing that Kylie was rocking bleach-blond hair.

 A whimsical caption from Kylie queried how time passes so quickly – indeed, Stormi is growing up fast.
 This toddler now appears on her mother’s social media speaking: a recent Instagram story from Kylie showed Stormi working her way through an outdoor playground and talking to her mom.